hbradio/portfolio/content/fact-checking.md

 That’s up to you to decide, and it’s easier to decide when you know whether the individual sentences are true.

+#### Where can I learn more about this?

+Check out [this paper](https://journals.sagepub.com/doi/10.1177/2053168019870351) on the effects of summaries of fact-checks.